AXLearn: Modular, Hardware-Agnostic Large Model Training: Motivation

-As one of the largest technology companies, we cannot feasibly rely on a single hardware platform for all of our machine learning workloads.
-Aside from supply constraints, our company is positioned to benefit from \textit{not} committing to any single platform: Megatron-LM has a vested interest in optimizing for Nvidia GPUs, while Haiku, Flax, Pax, and MaxText are mostly optimized for Google TPUs.
+As one of the largest technology companies, Apple cannot feasibly rely on a single hardware platform for all of our machine learning workloads.
+Aside from supply constraints, our company is positioned to benefit from \textit{not} committing to any single platform: Megatron-LM~\cite{narayanan2021megatron} has a vested interest in optimizing for Nvidia GPUs, while Haiku~\cite{haiku}, Flax~\cite{flax}, Pax~\cite{paxml}, and MaxText~\cite{maxtext} are mostly optimized for Google TPUs.

-Instead, we take the alternate approach of developing a cloud-agnostic system that can adapt seamlessly to multiple platforms, which allows our engineers to take advantage of the most cost-effective solution for their training workload.
+Instead, we take the alternate approach of developing a hardware-agnostic system that can adapt seamlessly to multiple platforms, which allows our engineers to take advantage of the most cost-effective solution for their training workload.
 For example, while AWS Trainium2 did not exist when we first began development, \sys is one of the first deep learning system that supports Trainium2 at scale.

-While JAX/XLA is a key component to support heterogeneous hardware, it is not sufficient.
+While JAX/XLA is a key component to support hardware-agnostic training, it is not sufficient.
 XLA often provides reasonable out-of-the-box performance, but additional steps are needed to achieve the best performance---including providing ``hints'' to the XLA compiler at various points in the layer graph, using hand-tuned kernels for less mature compilation targets like GPU or Trainium2, or customizing the rematerialization strategy for each workload.

-In addition, JAX/XLA is not a layer or orchestration library.
-To run training at scale in multiple public clouds, it is necessary to build cloud-agnostic and resilient orchestration systems that would otherwise not be necessary in a homogeneous, internally managed cluster.
-For example, such systems must recover from opaque hardware failures, detect SDCs (silent data corruption), automate hang recovery (which may be due to internal failures in the cloud provider), and more.
-These built-in resiliency mechanisms allows us to quickly deploy to new cloud providers, including nascent ones like Trainium2 (and previously Google Cloud Platform), which may be less robust early in their lifecycle.

-This motivates the need for a modular, cloud-agnostic library built on top of JAX/XLA.